rabbitmq/rabbitmq-stream-dotnet-client/README.md

 - [Handle the metadata Update](#reliable-handle-metadata-update)

 #### Provide publishingID automatically

-Reliable Producer retrieves the last publishingID given the producer name. </b>
+Reliable Producer retrieves the last publishingID given the producer name.

-Zero(0) is the default value in case there is no a publishingID.
+Zero(0) is the default value in case there is no publishingID for given producer reference.

 #### Auto-Reconnect

 Reliable Producer restores the TCP connection in case the Producer is disconnected for some reason.
 During the reconnection it continues to store the messages in a local-list.
 The user will receive back the confirmed or un-confirmed messages.
 See [Reconnection Strategy](#reconnection-strategy)

 #### Trace sent and received messages

-Reliable Producer keeps in memory each sent message and remove from the memory when the message is confirmed or goes in timout.
+Reliable Producer keeps in memory each sent message and removes it from the memory when the message is confirmed or times out.
 `ConfirmationHandler` receives the messages  back with the status.
-`confirmation.Status` can have different values, but in general `ConfirmationStatus.Confirmed` means the messages is stored on the server other status means that there was a problem with the message/messages.
+`confirmation.Status` can have different values, but in general `ConfirmationStatus.Confirmed` means the messages is stored on the server.
+Other statuses mean that there was a problem with the message/messages under given publishing id.

 ```csharp
 ConfirmationHandler = confirmation =>
 {